sunlightlabs/django-mediasync/README.rst

 Ignored Directories
 ===================

-Any directory in *MEDIA_ROOT* that is hidden or starts with an underscore will be ignored during syncing.
+Any directory in *STATIC_ROOT* that is hidden or starts with an underscore will be ignored during syncing.